RazorBest/rsa_break_from_d/README.md

 If you don't need to understand how the algorithm works, you can jump straight to the [Source Code](#the-source-code).

+This algorithm tries to find a non-trivial square root of 1 mod $n$.
+Generally, this is a hard problem.
+But we can create a process that generates square roots of 1.
+And, with a high probability those square roots are non-trivial.
+One non-trivial square root is sufficient to recover $p$ and $q$.

 Looking at the definition of $d$:
 ```math
 \begin{align*}